 Do I Need to Detox?

-If you’re abusing alcohol or drugs, whether prescription painkillers or illicit drugs, you may need detox before you can begin your recovery.
+If you’re abusing alcohol or drugs, you may need detox before you can begin your recovery.

 How to Know You’re Dependent on Drugs or Alcohol

 There are many signs you might be dependent on drugs or alcohol.
 For one, you find yourself needing more of the substance to get the feeling or high it gave you before.